jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Pushing Changes][16]

 Any changes that are delivered to your project trigger a build.
-When a build is completed successfully, it is deployed automatically.
+When a build is completed successfully, it is auto-deployed.
 If you click **BUILD &amp; DEPLOY** again, you'll see that your change started a new build that will be deployed when the build is finished.

 ---
 <a name='manifest'></a>